 - Your water meter registers a flow even when no appliances or taps are in use

-We are responsible for fixing a leaks on our own pipework.
-Generally, leaks found inside of the boundary of your property and in private land are your responsibility.
+While we are responsible for fixing a leaks on our own pipework, the leaks found inside of the boundary of your property and in private land are your responsibility.

 If we find a leak on your property, we'll notify you so you're aware.
 You then have 14 calendar days to repair that leak.
 We can recommend an approved plumber who will be able to help you with the repair.